All-electric Fisker Ocean to debut at Goodwood Festival of Speed

 The back window will also lower to allow longer loads to be carried, while all glass apart from the windscreen can be opened in California mode, explaining the kink in the window line above the rear wheel arch, allowing the rearmost side windows to be lowered.

 In addition, there will be a number of distribution centres that will also take care of servicing.
-“Distribution centers will be outside the city where you can go out and pick up your car or you can get the car delivered to your home.”
+“Distribution centres will be outside the city where you can go out and pick up your car or you can get the car delivered to your home,” Fisker told us.

-The Ocean is only the start of the Fisker story, though, with the second model, the smaller Fisker Pear, already in development and coming a year later.
+The Ocean is only the start of the Fisker story, though, with the second model, the smaller Fisker Pear SUV, already in development and coming a year later.
 It’s set to be built by Foxconn, the company that makes Apple iPhones and other tech products.